sokcheng/Kitsuchan-NG/COMMANDS.md

 ### Aliases: a, info, i
 Information subcommands, e.g. channel information.

+## anagram
+Find possible anagrams of a phrase.

+* text = The message to find an anagram for.

 ## antigravity
 Fetch the antigravity comic from xkcd.

+## atbash
+Convert text using a reversed alphabet.

+* text = The message to be encoded.

 ## avatar
 Display a user's avatar.